DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

    </CascadingAuthenticationState>
    ```

-   In the same file, handle the Router's `OnNavigateAsync` to get the user profile or re-populate it if needed.
+   In the same file, handle the Router's `OnNavigateAsync` event to get the user profile or re-populate it if needed.

    _App.Razor_:
    ```razor